Hutchison wins EU approval for $1 billion O2 Ireland deal

-BRUSSELS Hong Kong-based Hutchison Whampoa 0013.HK got the approval of the European Union's competition authority on Wednesday for its $1 billion (597.52 million pounds) bid for Telefonica's (TEF.MC) Irish mobile business in a case that could set the regulatory tone for Telefonica's bigger pending German merger deal.
+BRUSSELS Hong Kong-based Hutchison Whampoa got the approval of the European Union's competition authority on Wednesday for its $1 billion bid for Telefonica's Irish mobile business in a case that could set the regulatory tone for Telefonica's bigger pending German merger deal.

 Hutchison, controlled by Asia's richest man, Li Ka-shing, is strengthening its position in Europe, where it operates in six countries.
-It already has the fourth-largest mobile network in Ireland with 3 Ireland and is now adding the second-biggest operator O2 Ireland, though it will remain behind market leader Vodafone (VOD.L).
+It already has the fourth-largest mobile network in Ireland with 3 Ireland and is now adding the second-biggest operator O2 Ireland, though it will remain behind market leader Vodafone.

 The European Commission said approval was conditional on Hutchison selling up to 30 percent of the merged company's network capacity to two mobile virtual network operators (MVNOs), which use the networks of other companies to offer telecoms services.